-1.0 g of sieved soil as well as the dried plant sample were taken in 100 ml conical flask and homogenized with 10 ml of 1 N $K_2Cr_2O_7$ solution followed by 20 ml of acidified silver sulphate and swirled again.
+1.0 g dried plant sample were taken in 100 ml conical flask and homogenized with 10 ml of 1 N $K_2Cr_2O_7$ solution followed by 20 ml of acidified silver sulphate and swirled again.
 Allowed the flask to stand for 30 min. and then centrifuged the contents to clear state.
 The supernatant was made to a constant volume with DW.
-A green chromium sulphate colour was developed and A{660} was recorded using blank.
+A green chromium sulphate color was developed and A{660} was recorded using blank.